Health Minister of Chile Has Confirmed The First Death From Coronavirus

+Ministerio de Salud confirma fallecimiento de segundo caso de #COVID_19, corresponde a una paciente adulta mayor, que padecía de cáncer.— Ministerio de Salud (@ministeriosalud) March 23, 2020

+Lamentamos profundamente esta situación y hacemos extensivas las condolencias a toda su familia. pic.twitter.com/l6abs90cut

-SANTIAGO – Chilean President Sebastian Piñera has confirmed the first death of an 83 year old woman due to COVID-19 in the South American country.
+Yesterday, Chilean President Sebastian Piñera had confirmed the first death of an 83 year old woman due to COVID-19 in the South American country.

 Con mucha pena lamentamos primer fallecido en Chile por Coronavirus.
 Sabemos q tienen temores y angustia frente a esta Pandemia.
 Queremos darles la tranquilidad q estamos haciendo TODO lo necesario de manera responsable, sin improvisar y siguiendo las guías de la OMS y la ciencia— Sebastian Piñera (@sebastianpinera) March 21, 2020